nellery/winterworkouts/README.md

 ```
 sudo -H pip install virtualenv virtualenvwrapper
 ```
+**Note**: I (Rizzo) got stuck here because the python versions and Ubuntu versions were not very friendly with eachother.
+To be perfectly honest, I do not know how I fixed it.
+Lots of uninstalling Python and reinstalling it.
+Basically, make sure you are running Python3 and that the default python is Python3 - it may not be on Ubuntu 16.04.
+If you are more skilling than I am, you could consider updating this README to work with the newer versions of Ubuntu.

 5. For `virtualenvwrapper` to function correctly, run the following commands:
 ```
 echo "export WORKON_HOME=~/Env" >> ~/.bashrc